jessielynlozano/FTW-DE-Groupings/journal/Instacart.md

 ## 1. Project Overview

 - **Dataset Used:**
-  *(Briefly describe the dataset and domain — e.g., Chinook music store, OULAD education dataset, or IMDb entertainment dataset.)*
+  - Instacart Market Basket Dataset

 - **Goal of the Exercise:**
-  *(What was the objective?
-Example: transform OLTP schema into dimensional star schema for analytics.)*
+  - Develop a business question, Apply Normalization → Dimensional Modeling → Data Quality Dashboard using the Instacart Market Basket dataset.

 - **Team Setup:**
-  *(State if you worked individually, as a group, or both.
-Mention collaboration style.)*
+  - Worked as a group

 - **Environment Setup:**
-  *(Describe your environment — local vs remote, individual vs shared instances.
-Example: Docker containers on a shared VM + local laptops.)*
+  - Docker containers on a shared VM + local laptops.)

 ---